 Why Is Prototyping Important for Product Teams?

-For any type of product, digital or physical, prototyping can yield invaluable results that any product team can otherwise be hard to detect.
+For any type of product prototyping, digital or physical, prototyping can yield invaluable results that any product team can otherwise be hard to detect.

 Firstly, it encourages the product team to view the idea differently by transforming it into a more realized form than just a concept.

-Something may seem reasonable on paper, but it may not seem as relevant and valuable when it becomes a reality.
+Something may seem reasonable on paper but may not seem as relevant and valuable when it becomes a reality.

-Since the participants have not seen the product beforehand in its development stages, they could provide valuable insights that the whole team may have overlooked.
+That’s because the participants have not seen the product in its development stages beforehand.
+Hence, they could provide valuable insights that the team may have overlooked.

 The participants are not biased and view the product objectively rather than from the perspective of someone who has spent months working on it.